The future of Netflix is in the hands of the studios (UPDATED)

 100 million U.S. households have pay TV (inclusive of cable, satellite, and FiOS).
 14 million households have Netflix subscriptions.
 If consumers move away from the current method of buy-in-bulk (i.e., pay for 500 channels even if you only watch six of them) and transition to an a la carte model (and an on-demand one), Netflix is one of many companies poised to take over market share from the cable companies (which, it's worth noting, are also ISPs).
 However, in order to rent movies digitally Netflix needs one thing they haven't needed in order to rent DVDs: permission from the studios.

-The graphic above shows Netflix believes their DVD-by-mail rentals will peak in 2013 and then trail off as more and more customers stream movies through set-top boxes and other connected devices.1 The graphic below shows how Netflix plans on expanding their service in a post-postal service world.
+The graphic above shows Netflix believes their DVD-by-mail rentals will peak in 2013 and then trail off as more and more customers stream movies through set-top boxes and other connected devices. ((Wait, people will still rent movies through the mail in 2029?))
+The graphic below shows how Netflix plans on expanding their service in a post-postal service world.

 Netflix spent $1.4 billion last year on shipping and handling.
 As they transition away from rental-by-mail and move progressively towards streaming, the money they save on shipping can be spent on licensing films from studios.
 Which is a good thing, because to rent DVDs through the mail Netflix simply buys as many DVDs as they want, and the studios can't do anything about it; this is because of the First Sale Doctrine, which states that a purchaser of a copyrighted work can do whatever they want with their copy so long as they don't duplicate it.
 When they're mailing DVDs all across America, Netflix doesn't need permission from any of the studios.
 When they're streaming movies digitally, however, they need legal and revenue sharing agreements, and this places their fate in the hands of the studios.